Each year for Christmas I try to come up with a theme for the recipes I share during the month of December.

 And this year?
 Well this year in the spirit of Christmas, we’ll be making some homemade spirits!
 I know alcohol may not appeal to everyone, but for me it’s a festive indulgence to make these sweet liqueurs that I don’t treat myself to otherwise during the year.
-So for the next few weeks I’ll be sharing a few homemade liqueur recipes that can be used for entertaining or for gift giving.
-I’l also be doing a follow up post with cocktail serving suggestions – and a printable label or tag!
-Making a downloadable pdf for printing is a first for me and I’ll be using a simple style, but I hope you find them useful.
+So for the next few weeks I’ll be sharing a few homemade liqueur recipes that can be used for entertaining or for gift giving, along with printable tags and cocktail serving suggestions.

 First up – we’re making our homemade version of Kahlua.
 Kahlua is a coffee liqueur that’s a favorite to serve in drinks using milk or cream.
 The recipe is a simple base of sugar, water, and instant coffee heated together.
 You then let that base mixture cool and finish off by adding vodka and vanilla.
 If possible, it’s best to let the mixture set for a couple weeks to let the flavors mingle.

 I’ve been happy using an inexpensive brand of vodka in this recipe but of course you are free to splurge on a pricier brand if you’d like.

 Once your mixture is finished, you can transfer the mixture to a bottle or to a jar for storage.
 I did both!
 I was so happy to find one of those cute glass swing top bottles on one of my thrift store shopping trips and it worked great for storing my Kahlua.
 (You can find Glass Swing Bottles on Amazon).
 But I still had a little more than would fit in my bottle so I put the remainder in a glass canning jar.

 For optimum flavor, store the mixture in a cool dark place for a couple weeks before using to let the flavors meld.

 Here’s how to do it: